All-In-One GPS Tracking Platform & Fleet Management System

 Backend Processing Ingestion Rules:

 1. Index 0 (Header String): Validates data packet source origins (`$DMT`).
-Invalid rows are dropped automatically.
+Invalid rows are dropped automatically to protect core data integrity.

 2. Index 1 (Asset Core Mapping): Extracts the unique 15-digit hardware IMEI number to reference the target asset dashboard inside your database.